 • Can be used as a substitute for traditional breadcrumbs.

-• It is perfect for roasted dishes that need crunchiness without frying.
+• Perfect for baked dishes that need crunch without frying.

 Daikon: the giant radish

-The daikon is a large Japanese radish with a mild flavor and crispy texture.
+The daikon is a large Japanese radish, mild in flavor and crunchy in texture.
 It is widely used both raw, in salads and side dishes, and cooked in soups and stews like oden.
 Its versatility allows it to be grated as a garnish for grilled dishes or served pickled.

 Nutritional properties: